ianes1978/PrettyLog/README.md

 # Pretty Log
-It is a simple logger for the Browser.
+It is a simple logger for the Browser and Nodej.
 It is  a wrap off console.log to style it esier.

 # Features:
 * Keeps the line number of the code logged.